 EasyConfig.jl

-Easy-to-write JSON-ish data structure
+Easy-to-write JSON-like data structure for Julia

 Author JuliaComputing